learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-08-27-shiitake-inocoluation-parties.markdown

 Normally Shiitake logs will produce significant numbers of mushrooms for at least 3-5 years.

+## After a log has fruited when will it fruit again?

+After a log has fruited the mycelium has to first build up reserves of biological energy before a subsequent fruiting might kick off.
+This usually means at least 7-8 weeks of good mycelium growing weather: relatively warm and regular soaking rains (or the equivalent watering).
+After the mycelium has processed enough of the food energy in the log a number of different environmental triggers might contribute to the start of a fruiting such as large changes in moisture or temperature as might occur in a cold soaking rain.
+Physical shock can also contribute to the conditions which trigger a fruiting.
+If you aren't specifically forcing a log to fruit you will want to check regularly to see if a fruiting has started especially after a long cold rain.
+As the weather gets colder the growth of mycelium in a log slows.

+If there is no rain for several weeks and the weather conditions are dry the logs will start to dry out.
+As a log gets dryer the growth of the mycelium will also slow. if the log gets dry enough the mycelium will enter into a form of stasis and won't start growing again until moisture levels in the log rise again.

+In very dry conditions I've regularly watered my logs every four or five days to emulate the effect of a soaking rain.

 ## Forcing a log to fruit

 After a log has fruited for the first time and then after the mycelium has grown and